 Research Interests and Publications

 Memory allows us to remember specific details from individual experiences that we encounter.
-It also allows us to derive new knowledge by combining information from many experiences and to generalize past experience to novel situations.
-My research focuses on how we use different memory systems to build complex knowledge representations, such as schemas, mental models or concepts, and how our ability to generalize interacts with our ability to retain specific details.
+It also allows us to combine information across events experienced at different times, so we can build knowledge and make new inferences.
+My research focuses on how we use different memory systems to build generalized knowledge, such as schemas or concepts, and how our ability to generalize interacts with our ability to retain specific details.
 My primary research tools include computer-based experiments, formal models of behavior, and advanced functional MRI methods.